Peek message on IMAP server

 Those methods in contrast to their Get* equivalents (GetMessageByUID and GetHeadersByUID) do not set the \SEEN flag – emails are not marked as seen automatically.

-The sample below connects to IMAP server finds all unseen messages, downloads them but does not change their unseen status.
+The sample below connects to IMAP server and finds all unseen messages, then it downloads them, but does not change their unseen status.
 Messages are left unseen.

 // C#